|

 the itineraries?

-A I've
+A We've

 to spend in each place.
 It was then simply a matter of tying